 The Engen strategy for saving big money is to drive our paid-off vehicles for at least another five years before we even think about purchasing a new one.
 That will save us $10,000 per year, an amount that will be saved towards our early retirement fund.

-The key to managing all of this is budgeting – something we’ve been mastering for the past decade and still find tremendous value in each year.
+The key to managing all of this is budgeting and planned spending – something we’ve been mastering for the past decade and still find tremendous value in each year.

 Investment earnings from our portfolio of stocks

-You see, while our high savings rate is important, it mattered much more in the early years of investing.
-A 10 percent return on $10,000 is only $1,000, but a 10 percent return on $150,000 is $15,000.
-That kind of compounding starts to make a big difference once your portfolio reaches six-figures.
+You see, while our high savings rate is important, that mattered much more in the early years of investing.
+A 10% return on $10,000 is only $1,000, but a 10% return on $250,000 is $25,000.
+That kind of compounding starts to make a big difference once your portfolio reaches six-figures or more.

-That’s why it was fortuitous that I started this blog back in 2010 and since then, through a combination of hard work and luck, managed to earn more than $500,000 (before expenses) through advertising, freelance writing, and fee-only financial planning.
+It was fortuitous that I started this blog back in 2010.
+Since then, through a combination of hard work and luck, I managed to earn more than $500,000 (before expenses) through advertising, freelance writing, and fee-only financial planning.

-Not all of that goes back into our household finances, mind you, but we take about $3,000 per month out of the business to top-up our income and help meet our savings goals.
+Not all of that went back into our household finances, mind you, but we did withdraw an extra $3,000 or so every month to help accelerate our savings goals.

-We also find other ways to increase our income each year; earning credit card rewards on our spending, and selling unused items on Facebook and Kijiji.
+We also found other ways to increase our income each year; earning credit card rewards on our spending, and selling unused items on Facebook and Kijiji.

-Increasing income has been the number one difference maker in our household finances over the last eight years.
+Increasing income has been the number one difference maker in our household finances over the last 10 years.
 This hasn’t come from big bonuses or big jumps in salary.
-In fact, we’re a single-salary household and I’ve never earned six-figures in a year.
+In fact, we were a single-salary household and I had never earned six-figures in a year.

-Instead I’ve hustled and found the right opportunities to turn my passion into a second and third income stream in my spare time.
+Instead, I’ve hustled and found the right opportunities to turn my passion into a full-time business venture.
 I hope to instil the same entrepreneurial mindset into our kids as they get older.